SamKnows/On-net-installer/README.md

 * Adds the SamKnows repo
 * Installs SamKnows test server software from the repo
 * Adds recommended sysctl changes for network tuning
-* Enable UFW and allows access to ports needed using UFW
+* Enables firewall UFW and allows access to ports needed using UFW
 * Installs Nginx (with optional SSL configuration)
 * Installs latest kernel with “fair queuing” enabled